 Causes of Overnutrition

-• The over-consumption of nutrients– The excess consumption of food leads to overnutrition, which manifests over time.
-When you over-consume any type of foods including macronutrinets- proteins, carbohydrates and fats and micronutrients such as vitamins and minerals, you likely will develop over-nutrition.
-The frequent use of supplements increases the probability for micronutrient overnutrition while the high intake of macronutrients lead to weigh gain.
-As long as the energy obtained is not put into use, it will be stored as fats which later leads to the effects of ovenutrition.
+- The over-consumption of nutrients– The excess consumption of food leads to overnutrition, which manifests over time.
+When you over-consume any type of food including macronutrients- proteins, carbohydrates and fats and micronutrients such as vitamins and minerals, you likely will develop over-nutrition.
+The frequent use of supplements increases the probability for micro-nutrient over-nutrition while the high intake of macro-nutrients lead to weight gain.
+As long as the energy obtained is not put into use, it will be stored as fats which later leads to the effects of over-nutrition.

 On a broader scale, factors that further promote the likelihood of overnutrition are:

-• Urbanization –With increasing numbers of individuals relocating to urban centres and having an ease in access to fast foods, there has been increases the number of overnutrition cases.
+- Urbanization –With increasing numbers of individuals relocating to urban centres and having an ease in access to fast foods, there has been increases in the number of over-nutrition cases.

-• Economic expansion-With increased levels of per capita income, there is increased availability and accessibility to foods, which in turn leads to increased cases of overnutrition.
+- Economic expansion-With increased levels of per capita income, there is increased availability and accessibility to foods, which in turn leads to increased risk of over-nutrition.

-• The increase in preference for refined foods over plant foods-The preference for refined foods over plant based alternatives further enhances the likelihood of overnutrition, because even with little intake of refined foods, you’re likely to intake many calories compared to when you consume non-refined foods.
+- The increase in preference for refined foods over plant foods-The preference for refined foods over plant-based alternatives further enhances the likelihood of over-nutrition, because even with little intake of refined foods, you’re likely to obtain high numbers of calories compared to when you consume non-refined foods of the same amount.

 How Overnutrition Can Be Managed

-Over nutrition can be managed by implementing dietary and lifestyle changes.
+Over-nutrition can be managed by implementing dietary and lifestyle changes.
 This will involve a weight loss and exercise plan.
-The management of any underlying conditions is also prioritized.
-Counseling and nutrition education can also be included.
+The management of any underlying conditions should also prioritized, along with counselling and nutrition education .